Characters of Henry Danger and Danger Force: Invisible Brad

 Invisible Brad (voiced by Jake Farrow) appears in "Invisible Brad", Grave Danger and Visible Brad.
 He is a man who was accidentally turned invisible.

 Li'l Biggie

 Li'l Biggie (Benjamin Flores, Jr.) appears in "The Beat Goes On".
 He is a holographic rapper used by Dr. Minyak to brainwash Charlotte.

 Time Jerker

 The Time Jerker (Joey Richter) is a manipulator of time, able to escape for long periods of time thanks to his time machine.
 He first appears in "The Time Jerker", in which Henry is accidentally trapped in a time loop after Captain Man and Kid Danger confront the Time Jerker.
+After breaking out of the time loop, Henry defeated Time Jerker.
+He was seen being arrested in the following episode "Secret Beef".

+In "Danger & Thunder", Time Jerker is among the villains assembled by Toddler in his plot to dispose of Captain Man.

+In "Game of Phones", Time Jerker accompanied Toddler, Dr. Minyak, and Beekeeper in meeting with a messenger.

+In the Danger Force episode "The Danger Force Awakens", Time Jerker is among the inmates that are accidentally freed from Swellview Prison.
+In "Miles Has Visions", Time Jerker tries to go straight by opening an electronic store called Hooked Tronics.
+During this time, his real name is revealed to be Tim Jerkowski.
+When Danger Force accepted that Time Jerker has changed, his store is raided by Kyle, Take-Out, and Mr. Nice Guy in retaliation of the news that Time Jerker was going straight.
+The resulting fight between the three villains and Danger Force wrecked Hooked Tronics.
+This ended up causing Time Jerker to return to being a villain.

 Phoebe Thunderman / Thundergirl

 Phoebe Thunderman (Kira Kosarin) appears in "Danger & Thunder".
 The character crosses over from The Thundermans.
 She comes to Swellview to assist Captain Man and Kid Danger while her parents have taken Nora, Billy and Chloe to a theme park.
+Thundergirl assisted Captain Man and Kid Danger against Toddler's villain alliance.
 It was mentioned in a discussion between Thundergirl and Captain Man that Thunderman is an old friend of Captain Man.